-Essiac tea ingredients need to be blended in a specific ratio for the herbal tea to have the desired effect.
-When blended in the correct ratio, the eight essiac tea ingredients are believed to have a more powerful effect than each of the herbs taken individually.
+The essiac tea ingredients need to be blended in a specific ratio for the herbal tea to have the desired effect.
+When blended in the correct ratio, the eight essiac tea ingredients have a more powerful effect than each of the herbs taken individually.
 In other words, the blend provides a synergistic effect on health above and beyond the health-promoting benefits of each of the herbs by themselves.
 You can purchase eight herb essiac tea fully mixed and ready to make by clicking here.

-There is a shorter version of essiac, called the four herb formula, and that formula is public knowledge ("in the public domain)".
-We strongly
+There is an older version of essiac, called the four herb formula, and that formula is public knowledge (it's in the public domain).

-believe that the original eight herb formula is a more effective form of essiac, and therefore we only offer and discuss eight herb essiac on this website.
+We know that the eight herb formula is a more effective form of essiac, and therefore we only offer and discuss eight herb essiac on this website.
 Click here to read about how the eight essiac tea ingredients work synergistically.

 Our formula was tested clinically at the Brusch Medical Research Center in Cambridge, MA.
 Dr. Charles Brusch worked with Rene Caisse to develop the ideal form of orally administered essiac, and the resulting eight herb formula is the same one that we carry on this website.
 Click here to learn more: Eight Herb Essiac.